Shensd/G2/README.md

 ### What is This?

-G2 (short for general2) is a command line tool that generates obfuscated C code in either random patterns or in the form of images.
+G2 (short for general2) is a command line tool that generates obfuscated C code in random patterns with a future goal to output in the form of image ascii art.
 It is written from scratch in C++, with the goal of as little imports as possible.

 ### How Do I Use It?